ibm-cloud-docs/monitoring/core/ha-dr.md

 {{site.data.keyword.attribute-definition-list}}

-# High availability and disaster recovery
+# Understanding high availability and disaster recovery for {{site.data.keyword.mon_full_notm}}
+{: #monitoring-ha-dr}

+[High availability](#x2284708){: term} (HA) is the ability for a service to remain operational and accessible in the presence of unexpected failures.
+[Disaster recovery](#x2113280){: term} is the process of recovering the service instance to a working state.
-{: #ha-dr}
+{: shortdesc}

-{{site.data.keyword.mon_full_notm}} is a highly available, multi-tenant, regional service for monitoring your applications, platform resources and infrastructure.
+{{site.data.keyword.mon_full}} is a highly available, multi-tenant, regional service for monitoring your applications, platform resources and infrastructure.
 In this topic, you can learn more about {{site.data.keyword.mon_full_notm}}'s availability and disaster recovery strategies.
-{: shortdesc}

 ## Availability zones
 {: #ha-dr-locations}